-The Board and management team of the Centre has overall responsibility for the establishment and oversight of the Centre's risk management framework.
-The Board and the management team are responsible for developing and monitoring the Centre's risk management policies.
-The Centre's risk management policies are established to identify and analyse the risk faced by the Centre, to set apprpriate risk limits and controls, and to monitor risk and adherence to limits.
+The management team of the Centre has overall responsibility for the establishment and oversight of the Centre's risk management framework.
+The management team is responsible for developing and monitoring the Centre's risk management policies.
+The Centre's risk management policies are established to identify and analyse the risk faced by the Centre, to set appropriate risk limits and controls, and to monitor risk and adherence to limits.

 Risk management policies and systems are reviewed regularly to reflect changes in market conditions, products and services offered.
 The Centre, through its training and management standards and procedures, has developed a disciplined and constructive control environment in which all project staff understand their roles and obligations.
 The Centre has identified the following as areas of risk exposure from its use of financial instruments: